cleanstart-containers/aws-cli/README.md

-**CleanStart Container for AWS CLI**

-Official AWS Command Line Interface (CLI) container image providing a unified tool to manage AWS services.
+**CleanStart Container for AWS CLIOfficial AWS Command Line Interface (CLI) container image providing a unified tool to manage AWS services.
 This enterprise-ready container includes the latest AWS CLI v2, with support for all AWS services and commands.
 Features include AWS IAM authentication, S3 operations, EC2 management, and other AWS service interactions.
 Built on a security-hardened base image with minimal attack surface and FIPS-compliant cryptographic modules.

-📌 **CleanStart Foundation**: Security-hardened, minimal base OS designed for enterprise containerized environments.
+📌 CleanStart Foundation**: Security-hardened, minimal base OS designed for enterprise containerized environments.

-**Key Features**
-* Complete AWS CLI v2 functionality with all service commands
+ Key Features* Complete AWS CLI v2 functionality with all service commands
 * Built-in credential management and AWS IAM integration
 * Support for AWS profiles and configuration
-* FIPS 140-2 compliant cryptographic modules for secure operations
+* FIPS 140-2 compliant cryptographic modules for secure operations Common Use Cases* Automated AWS infrastructure management and deployment

-**Common Use Cases**
-* Automated AWS infrastructure management and deployment
 * S3 bucket operations and file transfers
 * EC2 instance management and monitoring
 * CloudFormation stack deployment and updates

-**Quick Start**

-**Pull Latest Image**
-Download the container image from the registry
+ Quick StartPull Latest ImageDownload the container image from the registry

 ```bash
 docker pull cleanstart/aws-cli:latest